Zum Hauptinhalt springen

 • VPN: Use a VPN when working from home or on the go

 The size of the rebate depends on the insurer and on which control you can evidence.
 Some carriers grant double-digit percentage discounts for an active EDR product plus MFA on all admin accounts, others price the discount into a lower self-retention.
 There is no universal rate card.
-Ask your broker for the carrier-specific Praemienrabattmatrix before you sign — most are happy to share it.
+Ask your broker for the carrier-specific Praemienrabattmatrix (premium discount matrix) before you sign.
+Most are happy to share it.

 1. Coverage amount and sublimits: Is the coverage sufficient for your worst case?
 Are there sublimits for ransomware or PR costs?